Benny902/dockerized-microservices/README.md

 # dockerized-microservices

-## the goal of this project was to learn and show how three services communicate between each other regardless of their programming language, also including MongoDB as database and intergrating RabbitMQ for managing queues, and finally dockerize the project using docker-compose.
+## the goal of this project was to learn and show how three backend micro services communicate between each other regardless of their programming language, also including MongoDB as common database and integrating RabbitMQ for managing queues, and finally dockerize the project using docker-compose.

 i have created three backend services, a main service (service A) that the user can interact with services B and C.
 service B with python: place_order, get_order, get_all_orders, update_order, delete_order.